dynamsoft-docs/document-viewer-docs/api/interface/styleinterface/annotationdrawingstyleconfig.md

 ### strikeout

 The default drawing style of the strikeout annotation - see [`StrikeoutStyle`](/api/interface/annotationinterface/strikeoutstyle.md) for more details.
 If not set, this uses the default values of `StrikeoutStyle`.

+### redaction

+The default drawing style of redaction annotation - see [`RedactionStyle`](/api/interface/annotationinterface/rectanglestyle.md) for more details.
+If not set, this uses the default values of `RedactionStyle`.